microsoft/MixedReality-SceneUnderstanding-Samples/README.md

 # Running on HoloLens 2
 To run this sample on the HoloLens 2, please follow the instructions below:
 1. Open the SceneUnderstanding Sample Scenes under Assets\SceneUnderstanding\Examples (Scenes are Under Placement, NavMesh and Understanding Folder)
-2. Select the SceneUnderstandingManager game object and make sure that 'Run On Device' checkbox is checked on the SceneUnderstandingManager Component in all Scenes
+2. Select the SceneUnderstandingManager game object and make sure that 'Query Scene From Device' checkbox is checked on the SceneUnderstandingManager Component in all Scenes
 3. In the Menu under File->Build Settings, click on Build --> UWP.
 Once the build completes successfully, a log indicating this will show up in the output console.
 4. Navigate to the UWP folder under root and open the 'Scene Understanding.sln' in Visual Studio.
 5. Right-click on the 'Scene Understanding (Universal Windows)' project and click on 'Publish' --> 'Create App Packages'.